beyluta/termchat/README.md

 - Any Linux operating system
 - Curl installed via your package manager
-- OpenAI API-key any enough credits to make requests
+- OpenAI API-key and enough credits to make requests

 ## Usage